defold/defold/editor/doc/defnode.md

   an aggregated error.
 * Call the production function (`g/fnk`, `g/defnk`) of the output, passing the arguments.
-* Schema check the resulting value
+* Schema check the resulting value.
 * Cache the result in the local cache if `:cached`, or the local temp cache otherwise.